UmmItC/Blog/content/en/blog/Linux/Gnome/Gnome-useful-extensions.md

 tags: ["GNOME", "Linux"]
 date: 2023-08-05T01:47:00+0800
 thumbnail: https://upload.wikimedia.org/wikipedia/commons/2/23/MediaWiki-extensions-icon.svg
-lastmod: 2023-09-03T19:44:01+0800
+lastmod: 2023-09-15T12:20:40+0800
 ---

-## Simplifying GNOME Extension Installation Using a Web Browser
+## Introduction

+Gnome extensions are plug-ins designed for gnome users to enhance your experience when using gnome.
+In this article I will list some gnome plug-ins that I find useful.

+## How to install

 Enhance your GNOME desktop experience by effortlessly installing useful extensions through your web browser.
 Follow these steps for a smooth setup:

+### 1. Install Browser Extensions

+First go this [website](https://extensions.gnome.org/)install the extensions GNOME Shell integration.
+Without this extensions you cannot install from browser.

-### 1. Install the GNOME Browser Connector
+### 2. Install the GNOME Browser Connector

-To enable seamless extension installation, start by installing the necessary package:
+To enable seamless extension installation and connect the extensions from browser, you need install this package on your system, start by installing the necessary package:

 ```shell
 sudo pacman -S gnome-browser-connector